soilwise-he/SoilWise-documentation/tech/docs/technical_components/governance.md

 results which are:

 1. [Starter Kit](https://dssc.eu/space/SK/29523973/Starter+Kit+for+Data+Space+Designers+%7C+Version+1.0+%7C+March+2023){target=_blank},
-a document that helps organizations and individuals understand the requirements for creating a data space by providing a multifaceted view of data spaces, highlighting business, legal and governance, operational, functional, and technical aspects to consider
+a document that helps organizations and individuals understand the requirements for creating a data space by providing. a multifaceted view of data spaces, highlighting business, legal and governance, operational, functional, and technical aspects to consider
 2. [Glossary](https://dssc.eu/space/Glossary/55443460/DSSC+Glossary+%7C+Version+1.0+%7C+March+2023){target=_blank}